djprofessorkash/CodingWeekDSSE/README.md

 In this showcase, we'll demonstrate the steps to architecting a full-stack machine learning classification project from scratch for a basic use case.

-Specifically, our use case will entail detecting and filtering spam content in emails (and potentially other text content).
+Specifically, our use case will entail detecting and filtering spam content in text messages (and potentially other text content).

 ---